 Sperm Donor: The man who donates his sperm to another for reproductive purposes with no intention of being a parent of any resultant child.

-Traditional Surrogate: A woman who is inseminated with the sperm of the intended father, or sperm donated to the intended parent(s) for reproductive purposes, usually by intrauterine insemination (IUI) in a physician’s office, with the agreement that she will carry any resultant pregnancy and, upon delivery, place the child with the intended parent(s).
-Because the surrogate is the genetic mother, in many states, she will have legal rights to the resulting child until her rights are terminated after birth, sometimes through adoption law.
+Traditional Surrogate (also called a genetic surrogate): A woman who is inseminated with the sperm of the intended father, or sperm donated to the intended parent(s) for reproductive purposes, with the agreement that she will carry any resultant pregnancy and, upon delivery, place the child with the intended parent(s).
+Because the surrogate is the genetic mother, in many states, she will have legal rights to the resulting child until her rights are terminated after birth, sometimes through an adoption process.